Against the Grain (Phoebe Snow album): Overview

 At the time of the release of Against the Grain, Phoebe Snow called it her "rockiest" album, "a deliberate turning away from the jazz influences" of her earlier recordings.
-Peter Reilly of Stereo Review recognized the album's intent to "mark [Snow's] entrance into Outright Rock-&-Roll", dismissing it as "merely a paraphrase of real rock" and lamenting that "a singer who...has shown a real flair for projecting a lyric with poignancy and feeling has made such an awkward and clumsy turnabout."

 Rising no higher than #100 on the Billboard 200, Against the Grain became Snow's second album to seriously under-perform, ending her association with Columbia Records.
 Snow would have one album release in the next ten years, which was Rock Away, touted as her move into "rock-&-roll".
 In interviews concurrent with the 1981 release of Rock Away, Snow would label Against the Grain a "disaster": "[it] tried to be a rock album but had too many opinions.
 Everybody who played, sang or cleaned up the studio produced that album...Putting [Paul McCartney's "Every Night"]" - which afforded Snow a hit in the UK and Australia - "was the one idea of mine that filtered through."

+Critical reception

+Peter Reilly of Stereo Review recognized the album's intent to "mark [Snow's] entrance into Outright Rock-&-Roll", dismissing it as "merely a paraphrase of real rock" and lamenting that "a singer who...has shown a real flair for projecting a lyric with poignancy and feeling has made such an awkward and clumsy turnabout."
 In a retrospective review for Allmusic, critic William Ruhlmann wrote of the album "The decision to add Barry Beckett as co-producer with Phil Ramone helped add an R&B depth and fervor, but 'Against the Grain' was just a more impassioned effort than its predecessor."

-Robert Christgau wrote of the album; "this time she dies on the non-originals...Paul McCartney's Every Night' shows up the hooklessness of almost everything else."
+Robert Christgau of the Village Voice declared, "this time she dies on the non-originals...Paul McCartney's Every Night' shows up the hooklessness of almost everything else."

+Susan Toepfer of the New York Daily News claimed, "Snow may finally be finding her direction with this, her most straight-ahead rock album."